HammerMuseum/hammer-datastore/docs/test-plans/video-endpoint-170053908.md

     - The status code should be 200

 - Save the JSON result of the GET request to a file and attach it to the Pivotal story with testing results.

+- As above, make an authenticated request to delete a video.
+    - You should receive a confirmation of success.
+- As above, make an **unauthenticated** request to delete a video.
+    - You should receive an unauthenticated error.

+- Attempt to create a new video with an asset ID that already exists in the database.
+    - You should be warned that the video already exists.
+- Attempt to update a video with an asset ID that doesn't exist in the database.
+    - You should be warned that no such video exists.
+- Attempt to delete a video with an asset ID that doesn't exist in the database.
+    - You should be warned that the video doesn't exist.